hassanbazoubandi/EV-ABM/readme.md

 * `weather_header.txt`: Descriptions of the table headers in `weather_airport.csv` and `weather_central.csv`.
 * `distance.csv`: Distance matrix between the 275 zones.
 * `poi.csv`: Points of Interest categorized into three types: `food and beverage services`, `business and residential`, and `lifestyle services`.
 The coordinates used are based on the `WGS84` coordinate system.
+* Notes: Our occupancy data is gathered from an availability perspective, while the duration and volume data is collected from a utilization standpoint.
+Specifically, the occupancy data records all unavailable or busy charging piles.
+In contrast, the duration and volume data only account for the piles actively providing electricity.
+You can select the data according to your research purpose.

 **code_transformer**: Code for distribution time-series prediction using Transformer-based models on the UrbanEV dataset.
 Below are explanations for some core files and directories related to UrbanEV prediction: